Bentechy66/mini-ww-bot/docs/userguide.md

 `{PREFIX}list_signedup`.

 ## Random other stuff you can do
-`{PREFIX}gamephase` will tell you what the bot's current internal Game Phase is.
-This is probably only interesting if you're a Game Master.

 `{PREFIX}ping` will make the bot say "pong".
 This is for testing if the bot is alive.
 Please don't spam it.